 full snapshot.
 Such a snapshot will contain all the

 blocks from a given block hash back to the genesis.
-The whole chain
+Thus, the whole chain

-will be exported into a snapshot, from the beginning to the selected
+will be exported into the snapshot, from the beginning to the selected

 point.
 This kind of snapshot can only be created from a